- Directed by Henning Schellerup

 The script though was better than expected.
 Even when I am unaware of changes to the source material, I tend to react poorly when it is done.
 It rarely works on any level.
 I never reacted like that.
 The changes fit in with the narrative and did not cause any significant deviations or halt the film’s flow.
 Ichabod remaining in Sleepy Hollow and getting a happily ever after with Katrina worked largely because this change was not abrupt but rather the groundwork had been laid for it from the beginning.

 I do not know if it is because of when this TV movie was made or what but during the day it is really bright in this movie and at night it’s very poorly lit.
 It is the difference between 20/20 vision and Helen Keller at times.
 When filming, there is dark because it is night and dark to set a mood at night and dark because the budget limited the number of lights.
-I think the issue was the third item.
+I think the issue with lighting was the third item.

 I do give them that the costumes looked good here.
 Not great but better than cheap costume shop items.
 My issue was that they were so dark in color that at night the characters tended to disappear into the blackness.
 It made the already difficult task of visually following the action that much harder.